sphereflow/rugol/README.md

 One goal was to be able to run it in a browser as well as natively.
 You can try it out [here](https://sphereflow.github.io/rugol.html)

+## Motivation

+What if one was to extend Conways game of life?
+Here is what has been done so far:

+- 2 types of cells with fixed values (dead or alive) => 8 types with adjustable values and a `NoCell` (which is treated like a cell type).
+- one fixed (3x3) convolution matrix => one adjustable convolution matrix per cell type.
+Dimensions are set at compile time.
+- fixed set of rules => adjustable rules
+- integer values => values can be of any primitive number type (u8, ... f32, ...) the type is set at compile time

 ## How it works

 ```mermaid